-The following table sets forth information about the beneficial ownership of our Class A common stock and Class B common stock as of November 6, 2020, after giving effect to the Organizational Transactions:
+The following table sets forth information about the beneficial ownership of our Class A common stock and Class B common stock as of , 2020, after giving effect to the Organizational Transactions:

-- each person or group known to us who beneficially owns more than 5% of our Class A common stock or Class B common stock immediately prior to this offering; - each of our directors and director nominees; - each of our Named Executive Officers; and - all of our directors, director nominees and executive officers as a group.
+- each person or group known to us who beneficially owns more than 5% of our Class A common stock or Class B common stock immediately prior to this - each of our directors and director nominees; - each of our Named Executive Officers; and - all of our directors, director nominees and executive officers as a group.

 The numbers of shares of Class A common stock and Class B common stock (together with the same amount of LLC Units) beneficially owned and percentages of beneficial ownership before this offering that are set forth below are based on the number of shares and LLC Units to be issued and outstanding prior to this offering after giving effect to the Organizational Transactions.
 See "Organizational Structure."
-The numbers of shares of Class A common stock and Class B common stock (together with the same amount of LLC Units) beneficially owned and percentages of beneficial ownership after the offering that are set forth below are based on 81,379,818 shares of Class A common stock to be issued and outstanding immediately after the offering, assuming no exercise by the underwriters of their option to purchase additional shares.
-This number excludes 176,458,692 shares of Class A common stock issuable in exchange for LLC Units and upon conversion of shares of our Class B common stock, each as described under "Organizational Structure" and "Certain Relationships and Related Party Transactions-Amended and Restated Operating Agreement."
-If all outstanding immediately after this offering.
+The numbers of shares of Class A common stock and Class B common stock (together with the same amount of LLC Units) beneficially owned and percentages of beneficial ownership after the offering that are set forth below are based on shares of Class A common stock to be issued and outstanding immediately after the offering, assuming no exercise by the underwriters of their option to purchase additional shares.
+This number excludes shares of Class A common stock issuable in exchange for LLC Units and upon conversion of shares of our Class B common stock, each as described under "Organizational Structure" and "Certain Relationships and Related Party Transactions-Amended and Restated Operating Agreement."
+If all outstanding LLC Units were exchanged and all outstanding shares of Class B common stock were converted, we would have shares of Class A common stock outstanding immediately after this offering.

-Concurrently with this offering, we will issue to the LLC Unitholders 176,458,692 shares of Class B common stock.
+Concurrently with this offering, we will issue to the LLC Unitholders shares of Class B common stock.
 The number of shares of Class B common stock will depend in part on the price at which shares of Class A common stock are sold in this offering after the offering.
-For purposes of the presentation of the total number of shares of Class B common stock beneficially owned, we have assumed that the shares of Class A common stock will be sold at \$25.50 per share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus.
+For purposes of the presentation of the total number of shares of Class B common stock beneficially owned, we have assumed that the shares of Class A common stock will be sold at \$ per share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus.